NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 WordPress provides a simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.

-Add support for hierarchical taxonomies or simple tags.

-Supports adding taxonomy to any object registered on your installation.
+Supports adding one or more taxonomies (either hierarchical or tag) to any objects registered on your installation.

-This plugin is a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1/2/3 and PHP 7.2.
+This plugin is a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1/2/3/4 and PHP 7.2/4.

-This plugin allows you to add taxonomy just by giving them a name and some options in the backend.
-It creates the taxonomy for you, takes care of the URL rewrites, provides a widget you can use to display a "taxonomy cloud" or a list of the terms, and it allows you to show the taxonomy contents at the end of posts and excerpts as well.
+This plugin allows you to add a taxonomy just by giving them a name and some options in the backend.
+It then creates the taxonomy for you and takes care of the URL rewrites.

+It provides a widget that you can use to display a "taxonomy cloud" or a list of all the terms; it allows you to show the taxonomy contents at the end of posts and excerpts as well.

 You can also create terms easily by typing them into a list; or by copying them from an existing taxonomy.

+A tool has been provided to support changing the taxonomy slug.
+Any terms and their usages will also be renamed.

+Options are provided to add a selection dropdown in the admin list and to define term counts using posts of selected statuses (and not just "published").

-For those wishing to code, a number of filters are available.
+For those wishing to change its operation, this will require code, a number of filters are available.
 These are summarised on the [Filters](./filters.md) page.

 For full info go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed) page.